 Residential development is proposed in the form of townhouse-style dwellings.
-The proposed Development Plan outlines seven (7) indicative townhouse typologies that maintain two (2) and three (3) levels in height.
-It is envisaged that all dwellings will incorporate three (3) bedrooms.
-The built form scale has been conceived to respond to the requirements of the DPO5 that affects the Site and the single and double-storey forms that predominate in the surrounding environs.
+The proposed Development Plan outlines sixteen (16) indicative townhouse typologies that maintain two (2) or three (3) storeys in height.
+It is envisaged that all dwellings will incorporate either two (2), three (3) or four (4) bedrooms.
+The built form scale has been conceived to respond to the requirements of the DPO5 that affects the site and the single and double-storey forms that predominate in the surrounding environs.